Gourav-Rout-10/LinuxWorld_Project/README.md

 Create an event-driven Lambda function that reads email IDs from a file stored in S3 and sends customized emails using AWS SES.
 This feature demonstrates how to leverage multiple AWS services together.

 Prerequisites:-
-Python 3.7+
+Python 3.7+,
-AWS CLI configured with your credentials
+AWS CLI configured with your credentials,
-Boto3 library (pip install boto3)
+Boto3 library (pip install boto3),
 MongoDB URI (if using MongoDB integration)

 Usage:-